 [SC, IL] This course will explore how autism as both a medical diagnosis and a social category has gained significance over the past forty years.
 The course will situate the study of autism in the broader framework of the disability rights movement.
 We will consider the evidence for its characterization as an “epidemic” and how medical experts, parents, and autistic individuals have challenged and collaborated with each other.
 The study of autism will also be viewed in relation to wide-ranging political concerns, including vaccination and public health, economic costs of care, gender identities, and the growth of bio-medical power.
 This course satisfies the advanced seminar requirement for the Department of Political Science.

 Requisite: An Introductory course in political science or its equivalent.
 Limited to 18 students.
 Spring semester.
-Professor Bumiller.2021-22: Offered in Fall 2021
+Professor Bumiller.2022-23: Not offered

 [SC] “Globalization” can mean many things.
 To some, it means equal integration of individual societies into worldwide political, economic and cultural processes.
 To others it means accentuated uneven economic development, accompanied by cultural imperialism, which merely exaggerates the political dependence of “peripheral” on “core” societies.
 For still others, globalization is shorthand for the social and cultural changes that follow when societies become linked with and, in an escalating way, dependent upon the world capitalist market.
 The idea that underlies these multiple meanings of globalization is the radical intensification of worldwide social relations and the lifting of social activities out of local and national conditions.
 The course will examine the major theoretical discourses raised by this idea, such as (1) the effect of globalizing material production on the formation of post-liberal democracy, (2) the nexus between globalizing cultural production and the politics of cosmopolitanism and “otherness,” (3) the impact of globalizing communication technologies and mass consumerism on the formation of transnational “gated class communities,” and (4) the relationship between the globalization of transnational class conflicts/interests/identities and transnational governance.
 We will also explore the connection between “late global capitalism” and liberal arts education in legitimizing the current global class dynamics.
 This course fulfills the requirement of an advanced seminar in Political Science.